Provincial and Federal Awards

 The Paramedic Pay It Forward Student Award was initiated by emergency medical services (EMS) practitioners for EMS practitioners in 2012.
 The award is $1,000 and is presented to one Alberta paramedic student annually.

 This is a peer nominated award and nominees must be a paramedic student studying in Alberta who are in good academic standing modeling professionalism, leadership, advocation and unity.
-The deadline for the 2018 nominations is April 20, 2018.

 More information is available about the Paramedic Pay It Forward Student Award on the Paramedic Pay It Forward Award website.